 History and Significance

-The Victory Column was initially erected in the late 19th century to commemorate Prussia’s military victories during the Danish-Prussian War, Austro-Prussian War, and the Franco-Prussian War.
-It was designed by Heinrich Strack and unveiled in 1873.
+The preliminary structure of the Victory Column was constructed in the latter half of the nineteenth century to celebrate Prussia’s victory in monumental wars – the Danish-Prussian War, Austro-Prussian War, and the Franco-Prussian War.
+This channel was built by Heinrich Strack and was made open for public to see in 1873.

 Architectural Design